-Careful planning for optimal results
+Careful planning for optimal results.

-Buchanan Ingersoll & Rooney's Business and International Tax Group specializes in ensuring clients' tax structures are appropriately established to realize the very best financial outcomes.
+Strategic structuring is the foundation for success.Buchanan Ingersoll & Rooney's Business and International Tax Group specializes in ensuring clients' tax structures are appropriately established to realize the best financial outcomes.
 We counsel clients on how to determine the form their business entity should take, how to structure acquisitions and dispositions, and how to capitalize corporations and partnerships.
 Everything we do is geared toward preserving and maximizing tax benefits while minimizing the financial consequences to corporations, shareholders and partners.

 For more than three decades, our legal work has influenced the development of federal tax legislation, Treasury Department regulations, and IRS administrative rulings.
 Attorneys in our group have worked at high levels in the Treasury Department and the IRS, and many of us have congressional staff experience.

 Our clients seek our help in managing the tax status of distressed businesses, structuring the liquidation and dissolution of business enterprises, and restructuring corporate and partnership groups by way of taxable and tax-free mergers, spinoffs, distributions and intercompany sales.
 We're known for our ability to structure our clients' operations in ways that maximize the benefits and minimize the burdens of the rules governing the tax treatment of financial instruments and insurance products, specialized accounting and inventory identification methods, passive loss activities, and consolidated return items.